 In big countries like the USA, music streaming dominates the market with 84% of all music industry revenue.
 That’s completely true, as an average person spends around 20 hours on these apps jamming and listening to their favorite music.

-The surge in mobile app development shows no signs of slowing down.
+The surge in mobile apps shows no signs of slowing down.
 This booming market surely suggests that entrepreneurs can be on the safe side by leveraging new trends.

 Now, if you are wondering what those music streaming app trends in 2024 are, we will discuss them later in this blog.
 Before that, let’s talk about how the market has evolved from its early days.